bhauman/devcards/README.md

 ## The predefined cards

+Devcards has several predefined cards.
+Cards are just functions so you can compose new cards from these base cards.

 ### devcards.core/markdown-card

-The markdown card is just there to surface documentation into devcards interface.
+The `markdown-card` is just there to surface documentation into devcards interface.

 ```
 (defcard markdown-example